not-official/BinaryPot/README.md

 ## 📄 License

-This project is for educational and research purposes.
+This is our final-year project for educational and research purposes.

 ---